 Panel discussions are a source of lively debate during Geosynthetics Virtual Conference.
-Audience participation is strongly encouraged.
+Audience participation were strongly encouraged.
+Recordings of these sessions are available On Demand for all Full Registrants until May 1, 2021.

 At What Frequency Should We Take Seam Destructive Samples?